LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 **Multi-provider contracts**: Different Avatars may perform different phases.
 Each phase has its own provider who earns trust for that skill.

 **Verification is special**: The customer (or their delegate) performs verification.
-This is the acceptance mechanism that determines the implementation outcome--not a trust-earning phase for a provider.
+This is the acceptance mechanism that determines the implementation outcome—not a trust-earning phase for a provider.
+However, the customer earns trust from their verification integrity (how well they rate).

 ```
 c_phased = (
   consumer: a_customer,
   s,                   // Total stake
-  d,                   // Overall difficulty
+  d,                   // Aggregate difficulty (from task difficulties)
-  ,                   // Escrow commitment
+  τ,                   // Escrow commitment
   V_consumer,          // Consumer's trust at contract creation

   phases: [